 The purpose of this guide is to provide you with quality and reliable information.
-This information will help guide you through the process of finding a swimming pool surface that is best suited for your needs and lifestyle.
-So what is unique about this guide?
-Firstly, most information found online that compares various pool interiors is written by a specific manufacturer.
-Often they are promoting their own products, not conducting an honest comparison.
+This will help guide you through the process of finding a swimming pool surface that is best suited for your needs, budget, and lifestyle.
+So, what is unique about this guide?
+Firstly, most information found online comes from surface manufacturers who are selling the benefits of their own material.
+Usually, they are just promoting their own products, not conducting an honest comparison.
 Also, this ‘information’ highlights all the faults and flaws in their competitor products but conveniently fails to mention the flaws with their own!
-Therefore, because this information is unreliable, a common question that we hear from clients that are considering renovating is ‘which pool surface is the best’?
-These clients trust our advice because we don’t sell pool interiors or have any financial affiliation with any pool interior company.
+Therefore, because this information is unreliable, a common question that we hear from clients that are considering renovating is ‘which pool surface is the best?
+Fact is, our clients trust our advice because we don’t sell pool interiors or have any financial affiliation with any pool interior company.
 Remember, we have vast experience with pool surfaces because every day our company treats stains and repairs the common issues that various surfaces face when things go wrong.

 “All surface types are susceptible to visible stains and a reduced lifespan

 if the water is not regularly and properly maintained.”

 - Vinyl Lined

 Unbalanced water will damage any pool surface

 What makes surface selection even more challenging is that every pool surface, no matter what they claim, will have a visible and adverse reaction to unbalanced water.
 This happens because water is a very powerful substance and as such is often referred to as ‘the universal solvent in chemistry.
 Remember, the chemical power and properties within the water can easily etch, calcify, stain, bleach, corrode or even completely destroy pool surfaces if the water is not maintained.
 This image shows how even a simple rainwater drain can cause deep etching in concrete over time.